Hailie Mace: North Carolina Courage, 2020–2021

+Kristianstads DFF (loan), 2020

+North Carolina loaned Mace to Swedish club Kristianstads DFF from August 2020 to November 2020.
+Kristianstads finished the season in third place and qualified for the UEFA Women's Champions League.

-Kansas City NWSL, 2021–
+Kansas City Current, 2021–2025

-On July 22, 2021, Mace was traded to NWSL club Kansas City NWSL with teammates Kristen Hamilton and Katelyn Rowland in exchange for Amy Rodriguez and $60,000 in allocation money.
-She debuted on July 23, 2021, for the club, who was playing her former team the North Carolina Courage.
+On July 22, 2021, the Courage traded Mace to NWSL club Kansas City NWSL with teammates Kristen Hamilton and Katelyn Rowland, in exchange for Amy Rodriguez and $60,000 in allocation money.
+She debuted with Kansas City on July 23, 2021, against her former team in the North Carolina Courage.
 The game ended in a scoreless draw.

+The renamed Kansas City Current announced on December 19, 2022, that the club had signed Mace to a three-year contract.

+Mace became a free agent at the end of the 2025 season.
+On November 11, 2025, she announced on Instagram that she would not be re-signing with the Current.

 International career

 Youth national teams

 Mace has participated in U.S. Youth National Team camps with the under-20 and under-23 national teams.

 Senior national team

 In February 2018, Mace received her first call-up to the United States women's national team ahead of the 2018 SheBelieves Cup but did not play.
 The following month, she was called up for two friendlies against Mexico as a replacement for injured defender Casey Short.
 She earned her first cap on April 8 during the team's 6–2 win over Mexico.
 In August of the same year, she was named to the roster for two friendlies against Chile.
 She made her second appearance for the national team on September 1 during the team's 3–0 win over Chile.

 In September 2018, Mace was named to the team's 20-player roster for the 2018 CONCACAF Women's Championship, the qualification tournament for the 2019 FIFA Women's World Cup.
 She was the only college player named to the squad.
 Mace started and played 90 minutes during the team's 5–0 shutout against Panama on October 17.

 During the September 2022 FIFA international window, Mace was called up to replace the injured Kelley O'Hara during two friendlies against Nigeria.
 She was called up once again in October 2022 for the friendlies against the English and Spanish women's national teams.